Explore our Fragile X Clinical Trial Evaluating an Investigational Topical Gel!

 Children and teens between 3 and 17 diagnosed with Fragile X syndrome may qualify for a clinical trial

-This is a randomized, double-blind, placebo-controlled, multiple-center study, to assess the efficacy and safety of Cannabidiol administered as ZYN002 for the treatment of children and adolescent patients with Fragile X Syndrome (FXS).
-Eligible participants will participate in up to an 18 week treatment period, where all participants will receive placebo or active study drug.
-Patients ages 3 to < 18 years, will be eligible to participate.
+This is a randomized, double-blind, placebo-controlled, multiple-center study, to assess the efficacy and safety of Cannabidiol administered as ZYN002 for the treatment of children, adolescent, and young adult patients with Fragile X Syndrome (FXS).
+Eligible participants will participate in up to an 18-week treatment period, where all participants will receive placebo or active study drug.
+Patients ages 3 to < 23 years will be eligible to participate.

-A Randomized, Double-Blind, Placebo-Controlled Multiple-Center, Efficacy and Safety Study of ZYN002 Administered as a Transdermal Gel to Children and Adolescents With Fragile X Syndrome - RECONNECT
+A Randomized, Double-Blind, Placebo-Controlled, Multiple-Center, Efficacy and Safety Study of ZYN002 Administered as a Transdermal Gel to Children, Adolescents and Young Adults With Fragile X Syndrome - RECONNECT

 You can join if…